WRI India, Low Carbon Mobility Plan in Bhubaneswar, Odisha

 We designed a fresh website solely for the Low Carbon mobility Plan.
 Along with working on its UI and UX, we also created icons and illustrations for the website that aligned with the campaign language, look and feel.
 The website makes it easy for the viewer to freely download resources like apps and communication material.
 The full plan will be available on the website for people to read soon after the launch.

-You can view the entire website here:
+You can view the entire website here.

 Conclusion